Stream containers

 - An HTML element (Web).

-) on this screen, as per the instructions above; - Initially, the screen containing the single card view should be hidden;
+- Initially, the screen containing the single card view should be hidden.

 - Monitor the size of your single card view, using the appropriate callback: